How To Install Subway Tile Backsplash

 Working behind the kitchen faucet can be tricky, but do your best to reach the trowel teeth back behind the faucet from both sides.

-After completing the bottom row of tiles, you’ll be ready to start the second row.
+After completing the bottom row of subway tiles, you’ll be ready to start the second row.
 If you’re following the traditional subway tile layout, this means that you’ll start with a half tile from the outer edge.
 Measure halfway down your tile and mark with a pencil.

 Line up your halfway mark with the middle of a manual tile snapper, shiny side up.
 Push the blade along the line to score the tile – one pass should be sufficient.